P1Y4L1/Data-analysis/README.md

 Feel free to use my codes to create models on your own data set based on linear regression or other such things Replace the csv file named r.csv with your own file name and variables.
+The original file is also attached.

 Libraries needed - caTools